Writers Special Interest Group

 - My Grandmother was….; My Grandfather was…. (same)

-- Choose an emigrant ancestor and write about why he/she might have decided to migrate and why/how they chose the place in America where they eventually lived.
+- Choose an immigrant ancestor and write about why he/she might have decided to migrate and why/how they chose the place in America where they eventually lived.

 - A day in my (relative’s) life at _____ years of age (occupation, work, rest hours, etc.)…

-- Who among your deceased relatives was the most influential on your life?
+- Who among your deceased relatives was the most influential in your life?
 Or that of your family?
-How?*
+How?

 - Choose a deceased relative and discuss what you like and/or disliked about that person.